anyicomplex/gdx-svmhelper/README.md

 # gdx-graalhelper
 Experimental helper for [libGDX](https://libgdx.com/) to build GraalVM native-image.
-Note: This library is now beta version, should has some bugs and cannot provide any guarantee of success build.
+**Note: This library is now beta version, should has some bugs and cannot provide any guarantee of success build.
-Current supports libGDX v1.10.0 only, and do not support any libGDX extension.
+Current supports libGDX v1.10.0 LWJGL3 backend only, and do not support any libGDX extension.**

 ## Usage
 ### 1. Add this repo to your project dependency